On this page:

 What are the side effects of cervical spine surgery?

 Negative side effects are relatively minimal in cervical spine surgeries.
-But with any procedure, there come a number of inherent risks.
-For this procedure in particular, patients may want to consider the following:
+However, as with any procedure, there are inherent risks.
+Patients may want to consider the following:

-• A bone stimulator may also need to be worn after surgery to assist with this bone regeneration.
+- A bone stimulator may need to be worn after surgery to assist with bone regeneration.

 What is recovery like for cervical spinal fusion?

-The healing process is different for every patient.
-Generally speaking, postoperative pain is minimal, although perhaps uncomfortable.
-In most cases, patients heal within 3-6 months with professional supervision.
+The healing process varies for each patient.
+Generally, postoperative pain is minimal, though it may be uncomfortable.
+Most patients heal within 3-6 months with professional supervision.

 It is important for patients to talk to Dr. Ahuja or their physical therapist about correct posture and movements.
 Activity should be increased slowly every day, but patients should only do what they are comfortable with.
-Cervical spine surgery patients should be sure to attend their follow-up appointments and stick with their post-operative plans.
+Cervical spine surgery patients should attend their follow-up appointments and adhere to their post-operative plans.

 What are the differences between anterior and posterior cervical decompression?